Endorsements

 Jamie Martin, NFL Quarterback with the St. Louis Rams, Player-of-the-Year in College

-When I heard my former coaches were running a Youth Program , I thought ‘How perfect’ – then I thought ‘how fortunate any young person would be to spend time with these great mentors’ – their parents will believe it is a GODSEND.
+When I heard coaches were running a Youth Program , I thought ‘How perfect’ – then I thought ‘how fortunate any young person would be to spend time with these great mentors’ – their parents will believe it is a GODSEND.

 Bruce Covernton, 1st Team All-American, Weber State University, All-Pro & CFL Champion, Calgary Stampeders